sekizlipenguen/react-native-popup-confirm-toast/README.md

 ```
 import * as React from 'react';
 import { AppRegistry } from 'react-native';
-import {Root as PopupRootProvider} from 'react-native-popup-confirm-toast';
+import {Root as PopupRootProvider} from '@sekizlipenguen/react-native-popup-confirm-toast';
 import { name as appName } from './app.json';
 import App from './src/App';